-Although niches such as executive coaching may be highly valuable, coaching that incorporates a whole-life approach may be the best starting point for those who identify ourselves as idealists–even if job-related issues are in the mix.
+While niches like executive coaching are highly valuable, coaching that incorporates a whole-life approach may be the best starting point for many people–even if job-related issues are in the mix.

-Idealists frequently ponder how our lives and the world around us might be different.
-Our thinking extends beyond current reality, as we spend significant time considering the “big picture” complexities of how everything fits together in the world.
-Living authentically is very important to us, and we place a high priority upon living AND working from our deeper values.
+Perhaps you frequently ponder how your life and the world around you might be different.
+Your thinking often extends beyond current reality, as you consider the “big picture” of how everything fits together in the world.

-We’re happiest when we have a sense of integration across our personal and professional lives, and when we don’t need to engage in “character changes” through the day–e.g., shifting from a “work me” to a “non-work me.”
-In fact, our professional and personal lives may overlap in many ways, especially if we work in a nonprofit organization, a socially conscious private-sector company, or a public sector agency.
+Perhaps you’re happiest when you have a sense of integration across your personal and professional lives, and when you don’t need to engage in “character changes” through the day–e.g., shifting from a “work me” to a “non-work me.”
+Your professional and personal lives may overlap in many ways.

-The same people with whom we work may be those with whom we socialize, as they share many of our core values and beliefs.
-Because we believe so much in what we do, we often find ourselves talking about our work–both the good and the bad–to others in social settings.
-Our volunteer activities may be closely related to our work, or we may often engage in work-related activities on a volunteer basis.
+The people with whom you work and socialize may overlap, as they share many of your core values and beliefs.
+When you really believe in what you do, you may often find yourself talking about your work in social settings.
+Your volunteer activities may be closely related to your work.

-Given these features common among many idealists, life coaching that takes a true whole-life approach is often the most sensible route for us.
-This is true whether we initially seek coaching to improve our performance in the professional arena, to enhance our personal life, or to improve our well-being across areas.
-Executive coaching, in contrast, can vary significantly in the extent to which it spans beyond the workplace; as a general rule, it tends to focus more specifically upon workplace performance and productivity.
+Traditional executive coaching, in contrast, can vary significantly in the extent to which it spans beyond the workplace.
+As a general rule, it tends to focus more specifically upon workplace performance and productivity.

-In some cases, executive coaching focuses even more narrowly upon developing a specific set of “competencies” or skills that are specific to the needs of the organization.
-Such coaching very clearly has its place and value, and many companies have experienced great benefits from it over the years.
-However, this approach can largely neglect the non-work side of life, and may leave much to be desired if applied to individuals and organizations that are deeply value-driven.
+In some cases, executive coaching focuses primarily upon developing a specific set of “competencies” or skills that are specific to the needs of the organization.
+Such coaching very clearly has its place and value, and many companies have experienced great benefits from it.
+However, this approach sometimes neglects the non-work side of life.
+It can leave much to be desired if applied to individuals and organizations that are deeply value-driven.

-Thirdly, keep in mind that as you become more skilled in defining and creating what you want in your personal life, this growth will likely impact your professional life as well.
+Third, keep in mind that as you optimize your ability to define and create what you want in your personal life, this growth will likely impact your professional life as well.
+Skills, habits, and mindsets are often transferable from one setting to another.
 A broad foundation will support any workplace-specific coaching you pursue down the road.